Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

 Tracing revolves around specific program events like entering or exiting a function.
 This allows the collection of accurate information about specific areas of the code every time the event occurs.
-This allows for a more accurate and more detailed information as data are collected from every traced function call not a statistical average.
+This allows for more accurate and detailed information as data is collected from every traced function call, not a statistical average.
 Tracing may require the program to be instrumented.

 <figure>